-Johnson’s article highlights the Oregon Public House in Portland, Oregon and Ryan Saari, one of the charitable pub’s board members.
+Johnson’s article focuses on the Oregon Public House in Portland, Ore., and Ryan Saari, one of the charitable pub’s board members.

 Once opened, the Oregon Public House will feature a rotating tap menu, with the eventual goal of building an in-house brewery.
 Profits from the business will support charities on a rotating basis with up to 10 charities being supported at any given time.